 If you run out of Gold during a Round of Gambling, you will remain in the game at least until the Round of Gambling ends, even if you leave the Round of Gambling or are forced out.
 Ignore any effects that force you to pay or ante Gold.
 If you do not win the Round of Gambling, you are out of Gold and out of the game!

-If you play a card that would require players to ante, but you cannot ante (because you are out of Gold and cannot use a card like "Illusionary coin" from The Red Dragon Inn 2), then no player is required to ante.
+If you play a card that would require players to ante, but you cannot ante (because you are out of Gold and cannot use a card like "Illusionary coin"), then no player is required to ante.

 Gambling Example: